CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models: Ablation and Analysis

 \subsection{\our at Different Scales}

 Reward models are often used as lightweight plugins in downstream tasks.
 Therefore, it is important to provide models of various sizes to meet different resource constraints.
 We trained different sizes of \our from 1.7B, 4B, to 8B parameters to meet this need.
-We evaluated these models in RL training, BoN task, and RM-Bench.
+We evaluated these models in RL training, BoN task and RM-Bench.
 As shown in \autoref{tab:codescaler-variant-parameters}, performance improves consistently as the model size increases.
 Our smallest model, \our-1.7B, already performs comparably to \textsc{AceCodeRM}-7B in RL training.
-Furthermore, \our-4B achieves performance close to \our-8B in RL training, while surpassing SkyworkRM-8B on RM-Bench.
+Furthermore, \our-4B surpasses SkyworkRM-8B on RM-Bench.
 See \autoref{appdix:rm-bench} for full results on RM-Bench.